 We will issue payments in one of two ways:

-- Electronic: If you choose this option, your benefit payments will be deposited to an EDD Debit CardSM sent to you.
-Or, they will be added to an unexpired EDD Debit Card from a previous Unemployment Insurance, Disability Insurance, or Paid Family Leave claim.
+- Electronic: If you choose this option, your benefit payments will be deposited to a debit card sent to you.
+Or, they will be added to an unexpired debit card from a previous Unemployment Insurance, Disability Insurance, or Paid Family Leave claim.
 Once your first payment is approved, expect the payment to be available within five business days.